kmatt/theme-notes-first/README.md

     cd ~/Library/Application\ Support/Taskpaper/
     mv theme.less theme-backup.less && cp -p theme-notes-first/theme.less theme.less

+To get notified of updates, [subscribe be notified by email](http://pascallaliberte.me/uses-taskpaper/).

 ## Collaborating

 1. Use a symlink to point to the theme.less inside the theme-notes-first directory